jquast/wcwidth/docs/intro.rst

 - `nbedos/termtosvg`_: Terminal recorder that renders sessions as SVG animations.

-- `peterbrittain/asciimatics`_: Package to help people create full-screen text UIs.
+- `peterbrittain/asciimatics`_: A cross platform package to do curses-like operations, plus higher level APIs and widgets to create text UIs and ASCII art animations

 - `python-cmd2/cmd2`_: A tool for building interactive command line apps